Barhoumi-Nawres/Compilation-Process/README.md

 # Compilation-Process
-this repository explain how the compilation process work
+this repository explain how the compilation process work  and how to use the Makefile